Contours are lines of a constant height and are generated automatically when a DTM is created in n4ce. There are two types of contours in n4ce.

 Clears the model of all threaded contours and any associated annotation.

 Annotates all threaded contours that are crossed by a given strike line.
 Having selected this option, click and release the mouse cursor.
-A rubber band line will be drawn attached to the initial position.
+A rubber band line will be drawn and attached to the initial position.
 Click again when this line crosses the threaded contours in a location suitable to be annotated.

 Annotates all threaded contours that are NOT closed, at their ends.